 Make every effort to secure the sustainability of returns by mitigating the risks returnees face upon arrival in countries of origin.
-Realise this by implementing measures including ensuring their equal enjoyment of human rights, including with regard to social protection, health care, an adequate standard of living, education and decent work, and diversity-responsive reintegration programmes.
+Countries of origin should realise this by implementing measures including ensuring their equal enjoyment of human rights, including with regard to social protection, health care, an adequate standard of living, education and decent work, and diversity-responsive reintegration programmes.
 Ensure returns are not to areas of high risk of repeated extreme weather or and slow onset events.
 Create independent reporting structures for potential or actual human right violations during and/or after returns.

 Make determinations on the return of children (including unaccompanied or separated children and children accompanied by their parents or other caregivers) in accordance with the principle of the best interests of the child carried out by specifically trained officials and with primary consideration given to the views of the child but also to the views of his or her family or the child’s legal guardian or caregiver.
 This should be determined in a formal procedure containing the necessary safeguards, allowing for the fulfilment of the right of the child to be heard, having assessed all solutions available to the child and incorporated the component of adequate development and survival of the child, taking in to account the socio-economic conditions in the child’s country of origin and family environment, and whether there is adequate safe reception in their country of origin.
 Returns should not result in children being rendered homeless or housed in orphanages, residential care facilities, or other situations where they may face social exclusion or compromised development.
 These do not constitute adequate safe reception and children should not be returned if these are the only reception options available.
-Children facing return should be provided competent and independent legal representation, without prejudice to any broader rights of access to legal representation.
+Children facing return should be provided with access to competent and independent legal representation, without prejudice to any broader rights of access to legal representation.

 Ensure that prior to return there is an adequate plan in place for the child’s sustainable reintegration and adequate and ongoing post-return evaluation, and that the child will be accompanied throughout the return journey.
-Ensure the effective reintegration of returning children, from a human rights perspective and through targeted measures which should include effective access to education, health, family life, and protection against all forms of violence and justice.
+The receiving country should ensure the effective reintegration of returning children, from a human rights perspective and through targeted measures which should include effective access to education, health, family life, and protection against all forms of violence and justice.

 Ensure that families are kept together in the country of residence, rather than the parents being deported without their children, where return has been deemed not to be in the child’s best interest.
 In cases of separation, states of origin and destination should cooperate to ensure that family tracing efforts continue after return.

 Grant temporary residence status or other temporary protected status to any migrants who cannot be removed, including those who are refused admission into the territory of their country of origin or habitual residence, or for whom there are practical obstacles to return to their country of origin or residence.
-Do not hold individuals who are in such situations in indefinite or protracted detention and protect against re-detention.
+Do not hold individuals who are in such situations in indefinite or protracted detention and protect against re-detention (except where there are grounds for regarding the person as a danger to security or to the community).